 My recent focus was on the restaurants in downtown Las Vegas and on The Strip.
-There are many great local restaurants, particularly ethnic casual spots, off The Strip, which will be my focus on my next trip.
+There are many great local restaurants, particularly ethnic casual spots, off of The Strip, which will be my focus on my next trip.
 Las Vegas has come a long way from the popular casino buffets to becoming a popular “Foodie Destination” as many of the top celebrity chefs in the country have opened restaurants all along The Strip.
 Most take reservations on OpenTable, so I suggest booking before you go or at least as soon as you arrive, to make sure you get into the popular spots and at the time you want.
 Many offer pre-show options.
-My recent finds include:
+My recent finds and top recommendations include:

 Bazaar Meat by José Andres: This is the James Beard Award winning chef’s steakhouse with an exceptional designed space by Philippe Starck.
 It is a meat lover’s dream, but I opted for the fire roasted octopus/pulpo served with potatoes and a pepper sauce plus a wonderful Catalan spinach side made with apples, pine nuts, shallots and raisins.